-- Step 2: Determine your testing medium.
+Step 2: Determine your testing medium.
 Water is the preferred medium for testing purposes, due to its incompressibility.
-However, low pressure (15 psi or less) air testing may be used to find leaks and open-end pipes.
-Do not use compressed air alone on any piping system unless it is a compressed air system. - If the system is intended for compressed air service, only compressed air may be used for the pressure test, regardless of the following restrictions. - If the testing pressure is equal to or less than 150 psi, you may test with water only, or with an air-over-water combination system (water-filled piping, with air as pressure source). - If the testing pressure exceeds 150 psi, the test must be performed using water only.
-Compressed air alone is not approved for systems with a testing pressure higher than a 15 psi leak test, unless those systems are intended for compressed air service.
+However, low pressure, (15 psi or less) air testing may be used to find leaks and open-end pipes.
+Do not use compressed air alone on any piping system unless it is a compressed air system and suitably protected and contained to prevent catastrophic rupture, injury, or other damage to nearby equipment and building elements.

+- If the system is intended for compressed air service, only compressed air may be used for the pressure test, regardless of the following restrictions. - If the testing pressure is equal to or less than 150 psi, you may test with water only, or with an air-over-water combination system (water-filled piping, with air as pressure source and air separated from water). - If the testing pressure exceeds 150 psi, the test must be performed using water only.
+Compressed air alone is not approved for systems with a testing pressures higher than a 15-psi leak test, unless those systems are intended for compressed air service.